Even if you only have one day in Rome, you would be surprised at how much you can get out of this day!

 There are a few options for just seeing the highlights in one day in Rome:

-Take an Open Bus Tour.
+Take an Hop-on/Hop-off bus around Rome.
 These bus tours usually have an enclosed bottom (for cold/rainy weather), and an open top for better sight-seeing.
 There is some kind of audio guide that you can listen to as you pass the sights.
-(Beware, sometimes the bottom part has stickers and publicity on their windows, making it harder to see out.)
+(Sometimes the bottom part has stickers and publicity on their windows, making it harder to see out.)

-They are all hop-on/hop-off so you can use the bus throughout the day and decide where you want to get off for a better look.
+A full loop without getting off takes about 1.5-2 hours.
+Or, you can hop on or hop off the bus throughout the day (most offer 24-hour passes and 48-hour passes.)
 They all include the main sights such as the Coliseum, Trevi Fountain and the Vatican.

 You can board these buses at any point along their route, so you can start closest to wherever you are staying.
-You can pay when you board.
+You can pay when you board, or book in advance.

 Do you want to see the Vatican, Sistine Chapel and the Coliseum all in one day in Rome?
 It can be done!
 Of course I'd recommend more time in Rome but I realise sometimes people only have one day.